 Anyone with vision challenges may have difficulty seeing well inside if there's poor lighting in the room, if it's nighttime, or if it's a cloudy day.
 A broad-spectrum lamp provides the light of a sunny day indoors no matter how cloudy or dark it is outside.
 This floor lamp stands about 50" tall and has a metal lamp pole with a flexible gooseneck design.
 It's perfect for hobbyists and helps reduce eyestrain and glare.
 The floor lamp costs about $60.

 A lighted hand-held magnifying glass makes it easier to see words in a book, on a menu, or even a play program.
-It's a little over seven inches long.
-The 2 3/4" diameter lens contains a circle of bright LED lights.
+The lens contains a bright LED light.
 The magnifier uses two AA batteries and costs about $25.

 Big Button Phone